CS-555-Agile/CS555-B-TopGuns/README.md

         - Feedback feature in progress
         - Added new GET and POST API for backend in Postman collection

+## To Run the code
+Step 1 - Add .env file with correct credentials step 2 - open terminal to the correct path and type "npm i" to download all dependencies Step 3 - open terminal to the correct path and type "npm start"

+## To Run the test cases

+Step 1 - open terminal to the correct path and type "npm test"

 <!-- ## 🐛 Bugs/Issues

 - TODO